asprasad/treebeard/docs/SOSP 24/Outline.md

     * About 2X faster on average
 5. Comparison with Tahoe
 6. Can we also do more stuff for CPU?
 Parallelize across trees for small batch sizes for example?
+7. Evaluate by comparing with RAPIDs on a set of randomly generated models with varying parameters.
+(Compare with Tahoe too?)
+8. Plot the distribution of times for different schedules on 4060 and T400
+9. Compare auto-tuning heuristic and the full exploration.

 # Some Surprising Things
 1. Reading trees into shared memory degrades performance
 2. In a majority of cases, the reorg representation is slower than our simpler representations.

 # Holes
-1. Shared memory usage exceeds max allowed.
+1. [Fixed] Shared memory usage exceeds max allowed.
 Currently, compiler just returns an error.
 2. Can we do anything with the branch probabilities for GPU compilation?
 3. Overlap of transfers and computation.
-4. No heuristic to narrow down on optimal schedules.
+4. [Fixed] No heuristic to narrow down on optimal schedules.

 # Auto-Scheduling Variables
 1. Number of rows Per thread block: Integer